 Morro Bay is a charming little town along the Central California coast.
-Morro Bay is known for long stretches of beach, fresh seafood, and lots of fun outdoor activities like hiking, camping, and surfing.
+Morro Bay is known for its long stretches of beaches, fresh seafood, and lots of fun outdoor activities like hiking, camping, and surfing.

 The biggest draw and attraction of this cozy coastal town is Morro Rock, a towering volcanic plug that stands tall above the shoreline and can be spotted from just about anywhere in town.
 With mild coastal weather, plenty of attractions, and a waterfront strip full of inviting restaurants, Morro Bay is one of our favorite California seaside escapes year-round.

 If you’re planning a trip to the Central Coast, here are 15 wonderful things to do in Morro Bay, California!

 Best Things To Do In Morro Bay, California: